fact-benchmark/factbenchmark/documentation.md

 }
 ```

-One use for the annotations field may be to indicate groups of related claims, but the schama and mechanism for this remains to be determined.
+One use for the annotations field may be to indicate groups of related claims, but the schema and mechanism for this remains to be determined.

 #### 24Hr Time Delay